ckeditor/ckeditor4-docs/guides/dev/features/colorbutton/README.md

 	This feature is provided through optional plugins that are only included in the Full preset available from the official CKEditor <a href="http://ckeditor.com/download">Download</a> site.
 You can also <a href="#!/guide/dev_plugins">add them to your custom build</a> with <a href="http://ckeditor.com/builder">CKBuilder</a>.
 </p>

 The optional [Color Button](http://ckeditor.com/addon/colorbutton) plugin provides the ability to define font and background color for text created in CKEditor.
 When enabled, it adds the **Text Color** and **Background Color** toolbar buttons that open a color selection drop-down list.
+If you want to quickly [remove colors](#!/guide/dev_removeformat) from your document, use the **Remove Format** button provided by the [Remove Format](http://ckeditor.com/addon/removeformat) plugin.

 {@img colorbutton_05.png The Text Color and Background Color features}